deveshptl/golang-data-structures-algorithms/README.md

 ### Contribution

 Feel free to make PR if you find a better way to solve/implement any algorithm or data structure.
 I will be more than happy to merge your PR. :smile:

+### License
+This repository is released under the [MIT license](https://opensource.org/licenses/MIT).
+In short, this means you are free to use this software in any personal, open-source or commercial projects.
+Attribution is optional but appreciated.

 ```
 HAPPY CODING